Understanding the Challenge of Air Source Heat Pumps (ASHP)

 But in isolation, this demand for low heating temperatures and low water usage will be impractical for many businesses, especially when retrofitting a property, which can highlight the limitations of ‘pure’ ASHP systems.
 This becomes particularly obvious when ASHP is to be deployed for the provision of hot water, especially if there is a large daily demand.
 Domestically we would expect a minimum storage temperature of 50oC, but this rises to 60oC minimum for commercial environments.
 This has a considerable impact on the ASHP’s running efficiency and therefore the running costs.
 Additionally, by generating hot water at 50oC and not 70oC, the storage volume will have to be considerably larger than that associated with a typical gas boiler.
 To achieve necessary water temperatures requires greater considerations of space planning and type of hot water cylinder the system will require.

-In part 2 we explore how a hybrid approach can deliver significant value from ASHP technology
+In part 2 we explore how a hybrid approach can deliver significant value from commercial ASHP technology

 Read about Adveco’s compact commercial FPi ASHP range